Dhanavathikesavan/attendance-management-system/README.md

 ## 1. Project Overview

-This is a small, interview-friendly CRUD application built around one core idea: an admin manages a list of **employees**, and records daily **attendance** against them.
+This is a small CRUD application built around one core idea: an admin manages a list of **employees**, and records daily **attendance** against them.
 The **dashboard** summarizes both.